eliasnogueira/restassured-workshop-3h/docs/extras/lab2.md

 # Extra - Lab 2

-In thi lab you need to refactor the `SimulationsTest` placed in the `com.workshop.simulation` in the `src/java/test` folder.
+In this lab, you need to refactor the `SimulationsTest` placed in the `com.workshop.simulation` in the `src/java/test` folder.
-A beter approach is to comment all the previous tests.
+A better approach is to comment on all the previous tests.

 ## 1. Refactor the `shouldRetrieveAllSimulations()` test